 BRS Matching (joined on/after Jan 1, 2018 or opted in)

+Automatic 1%: DoD deposits 1% of your base pay into your TSP whether you contribute or not.
+Vests after 2 years of service.
 Matching up to 4%: DoD matches your contributions dollar-for-dollar on the first 3%, then 50 cents on the dollar for the next 2%.
 Total: you contribute 5%, DoD contributes 5% = 10% of your base pay going into TSP.
+Critical: The match is calculated monthly.
+If you max out early in the year, you get no match for the remaining months.
+Pace your contributions to hit $24,500 in December, not July.

 Non-BRS / High-3 (joined before Jan 1, 2018, did not opt in)